KirkAVoss/kv-capstone/README.md

 My goal is to predict NBA player performance during years 5-9 of his career, based on the player's statistics from years 1-4.
 Currently, I use "Win Shares" as the measure of performance.

-I use a collection of regressors--each regressor predicts a single year.
+I use a collection of regressors to predict performance--each regressor predicts a single year.

 ## Background and Motivation